sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 random ResNet50 (Random_RN50, averaged over three random initializations) decreases between common and novel shapes.
 Since all shapes are novel for a random model, this suggests that the used novel shapes are inherently less prone to induce a shape-based matching than the common objects.
-To naively correct this effect, we multiply all scores by the ratio
+To naively correct for this effect, we multiply all scores by the ratio
 $$\frac{\texttt{ShapeBiasCommon}
 (\texttt{Random_RN50})}{\texttt{ShapeBiasNovel}(\texttt{Random_RN50})}=1.334$$
-and show the results in Figure 5, B. We find that the strongest models perform close to toddlers' performance; the best models, Noisy-Student and SWSL, respectively matches and outperforms toddlers.
+and show the results in Figure 5, B. We find that the strongest models perform close to toddlers' performance; the best models, Noisy-Student and SWSL, match and outperforms toddlers, respectively.
 A thorough look at Figure 5, B seems to indicate that CNNs better generalize the shape bias to novel objects than ViTs (e.g. CLIP_RN50 versus CLIP_ViT-L/14), despite two outliers (Sup_RN50 and CLIP-LAION_CNX_XXL/32).
 This nuances